MWPainter/thts-plus-plus/include/README.md

 This directory contains templates for subclassing the `ThtsDNode`, `ThtsCNode`, and `ThtsManager` classes.
 Each contains boilerplate code which can be filled out by using `ctrl-f` to find and replace typenames.

+In general the templates define functions corresponding to the functions called in the general THTS schema (see THTS overview).
+There are boilerplate functions that will convert any `XXX_itfc()` calls into `XXX()` calls, where `XXX` is a placeholder for the functions that need to be implemented.

 One of the main uses of these templates is to use custom `State` and `Action` types, and use boilerplate code to implement the `XXX_itfc` functions (i.e. the interface versions of the functions).